 Miss Fisher's Murder Mysteries

-For The Memories - In Progress.
+For The Memories - On hiatus.
 Initially started just after reading book five, this follows an alternate route to year 7 at Hogwarts.
 Dumbledore is still around and, in his eternal wisdom, has just picked Hermione as Head Girl and Draco as Head Boy.
 As part of their new position in the school hierarchy, they are magically prevented from the verbal swordplay they usually indulge in.
 The introduction of a new potions professor, and a very interesting potion with some rather odd side-effects, soon fixes that though!

 Veritas: the Quest

-Road To Damascus - Set some years after then end of the one and only series, the team are reunited once more when Niko returns from college to find Juliet in a relationship, and Cal in plaster!
+Road To Damascus - In progress.
+Set some years after then end of the one and only series, the team are reunited once more when Niko returns from college to find Juliet in a relationship, and Cal in plaster!
 His search for the truth behind their growing antipathy leads to stories of love, loyalty and sacrifice.
 If only he didn't have these new powers to deal with as well!
 Currently in hiatus while I learn more about the Holy Land.

 Gel's First Kiss - Complete short story.
 Mushier than usual for me.
 I like the ending, but I wouldn't have written it if I didn't.